National Disability Employment Awareness Month

 Learn more by exploring these related websites:

-- Download “Profit by Investing in Workers with Disabilities” posters to display at your worksite during October for National Disability Employment Awareness Month.
+- Download “Because We Are Equal to the Task” posters in English and Spanish to display at your worksite during October for National Disability Employment Awareness Month.

 - U.S. Equal Employment Opportunity Commission provides valuable information about disability discrimination, pre- and post-offer medical exams, and employer responsibility under the ADA.

-- Discover answers to questions about workplace accommodations with expert advice from Job Accommodation Network.
+- Discover answers to questions about workplace accommodations with expert advice from the Job Accommodations Network.

 - U.S. Department of Labor's Office of Disability Employment Policy provides answers to questions about recruiting, hiring, and retaining people with disabilities, as well as the many talents and contributions that employees with disabilities can bring to the workplace.

 - Access in-depth classroom curriculum for Disability History and Awareness Month.

 - Watch the signing ceremony of the landmark Americans with Disabilities Act, which occurred on July 26, 1990, on the White House South Lawn, or read the important 2008 law amending the ADA.